Employer Wants Termination During Sick Leave

 "My temporary contract is expiring while I am sick.
 Can my employer refuse to renew?"

 A temporary contract ends automatically.
-Your employer does not have to renew, even with illness.
+Your employer does not have to renew, even with sick leave.
 You then fall under the Sickness Benefits Act.
 Pay attention to the notice period.

 What can you do?